Frequently Asked Questions

 (UCUA) sponsors the Parent and Family Orientation program (PFO) that is designed for parents, guardian, and/or other family members and is only offered during summer.
 For further information and summer dates, please visit the Parent and Family Orientation program web site.

 - What takes place during a SOAR workshop?
-SOAR students will receive an orientation to campus through an interactive campus tour, academic advising, as well as information regarding University requirements and policies.
-They will also register for classes and receive a print-out of their class schedule.
-We also hope that throughout the day they will connect with other new students and make new friends.
+SOAR students will receive an orientation to campus through a campus tour, academic advising, as well as information regarding University requirements and policies.
+You will also register for classes and receive a print-out of their class schedule.
+We also hope that throughout the day you will connect with other new students and make new friends.

 - How do I know which college my major belongs to?
 Visit Colleges & Majors to view a listing of all undergraduate majors.